cthulhustig/autojimmy/docs/faq.md

 of the various rules are accurate.
 Issues can be raised on [GitHub](https://github.com/cthulhustig/autojimmy/issues).
 Log files can be found in `%AppData%\Auto-Jimmy\`on Windows and `~/.auto-jimmy/` on Linux and macOS.
-For now at least I'm not taking requests for new features, I want to concentrate on fixing any bugs in the existing code.
-If/when it makes it out of beta I might change that, however I already have a long list of stuff I want to add.

 ## Are you going to add Mongoose ship construction?
 Maybe, it will most likely come down to a combination of user feedback and my motivation.
 The